-Many of the methods that public health uses may be deployed in service of carceral logics and carceral institutions.
+Many of the methods public health uses are deployed in service of carceral logics and institutions.

 For example, molecular surveillance, a popular data gathering method in the HIV public health response, has been critiqued by anti-criminalization groups like the Positive Women’s Network1.
 They note that this type of data can be easily co-opted by law enforcement and place people living with HIV at risk for prosecution.
 One study showed that 95% of HIV criminalization charges were targeted at sex workers, often as felony upgrades to misdemeanor HIV charges2.
 Since sex workers are at particular risk for exploitation by both patriarchal and state violence, this is an issue of survivor justice.